310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/prologue.md

 {% endbubble %}

 {% bubble Hajime %}
 Ah, thank you so much.
-People have been complimenting my upper strength often lately, so I got ahead of myself and tried to carry many of these papers at once…
+People have been complimenting my upper strength often lately, so I got ahead of myself and tried to carry a lot at once…

-But it was a little too much — or, well, it was just very tough.
+But it was a little too much, and ended up being pretty tough to do.
 {% endbubble %}

 {% bubble Chiaki %}